serverless/components/README.md

 You can add as many methods as you want.
 This is interesting because it enables you to ship more automation with your Component, than logic that merely _deploys_ and _removes_ something.

+You can use the `serverless --watch` flag when you run any method.
+This would keep watching for changes in the current working directory, and rerun your method if changes are detected.
+So you could also do `serverless remove --watch` for example.

 It's still early days for Serverless Components, but we are starting to work on Components that ship with their own `test()` function, or their own `logs()` and `metrics()` functions, or `seed()` for establishing initial values in a database Component.
 Overall, there is a lot of opportunity here to deliver outcomes that are loaded with useful automation.

 All methods other than the `default()` method are optional.
 All methods take a single `inputs` object, not individual arguments, and return a single `outputs` object.